zhendrikse/tdd/presentations/gilded-rose.md

 ### Task: add a new category of items

-* "Conjured" items degrade in `Quality` twice as fast as normal items
+* "Conjured" items degrade in `quality` twice as fast as normal items

 ---